 For back-ups, be sure to use a combination of both cloud and off-site storage.
 Also, it is a great idea to test back-ups on a regular basis to reaffirm their effectiveness.

-Review Access Control
+Review Access Control Policies

 It may seem like common sense, but it is important to remember that administrative login credentials should only be given to key company personnel.
 A clear plan should be developed that designates which individuals have access to what information.
 Only grant access to data which is necessary to the user.